YuxuanLiu1112/HierLLM/README.md

 ## Training Simulators

-To pretrain the I-A Simulator（trained using DKT on junyi）, run
+To pretrain the D-J Simulator（trained using DKT on junyi）, run

 ```
 python git_envs/dkt_junyi/main.py